Smoking and COPD

 Smoking while you are pregnant can lead to miscarriage, premature birth, stillbirth and illness, and it increases the risk of cot death by at least 25%.

-If you are pregnant, you can find more information here.
+If you are pregnant or planning a pregnancy you can find more information here.